Sautéed Frozen Green Beans Recipe (Easy)

 This post may contain affiliate links.
 Please read our disclosure policy.

 This Easy Sautéed Frozen Green Beans Recipe takes frozen green beans (you can also use fresh) to the next level.
-These delicious green beans are quickly blanched and then sauteed in olive oil and butter with onions, garlic, and toasted pinenuts.
+These delicious green beans are quickly blanched and then sauteed in olive oil and butter with onions, minced garlic, and toasted pinenuts.
 This creates the perfect texture and adds classic Italian flavors!
 Ready in 20 minutes.

 This simple recipe makes a tasty side dish for your weeknight dinners, any special occasion feast, and a fresh addition to your holiday meal or Thanksgiving table.
 Serve with roast chicken or perfect prime rib roast, mashed potatoes, a delicious salad, and Italian Focaccia with Apples and Cheese.